Reading time: 4 minutes

 As of 12 April, pension credit weekly top-ups will be increased from £173.75 to £177.10.
 Carers may be entitled to even more.

-This modest increase will ensure that low-income retirees are able to keep up with their household bills, in spite of the challenging economic climate.
+This modest increase will make sure that low-income retirees can keep up with their household bills, in spite of the challenging economic climate.

 Similarly, the state pension will also be raised by 2.5%.
-This means that people over the age of 66 will receive £179.60 each week from the state, equating to an additional £17.60 per month.
+So, people over the age of 66 will receive £179.60 each week from the state; that’s an additional £17.60 per month.

 Lifetime Allowance changes